 For many small business employers, providing these benefits, particularly during a global pandemic, is challenging.

-Therefore, the government is providing two employer benefits for providing paid sick and family leave payments:
+Therefore, the government is providing the following employer benefits for providing paid sick and family leave payments:

 - Employer payroll tax credits, equal to 100% of the leave wages

-The refundable employer payroll tax relief lets you receive a credit worth 100% of the paid wages you provide, up to $511 or $200 depending on the type of leave.
+The refundable employer payroll tax relief lets you receive a credit worth 100% of the paid wages you provide, up to $511 or $200 per day depending on the type of leave.

 So, how does this work?
 Employers are required to withhold federal income, Social Security, and Medicare taxes from employee wages.
 Employers are also required to contribute the employer share of Social Security and Medicare taxes.
-But, the payroll tax credit lets you use withheld payroll taxes to cover the amount you owe an employee for paid sick or family leave.
+But, the payroll tax credit lets you use the payroll taxes you normally would have deposited to cover the amount you owe an employee for paid sick or family leave.

 If your payroll tax liability doesn’t cover the cost of paid sick and family leave, you can request an accelerated credit from the IRS.
 Use Form 7200, Advance Payment of Employer Credits Due to COVID-19 to do so.